crosling1/fts-simulation/README.md

 - `tests/sensors/`: Proximity sensor tests
 - `tests/simulation/`: Map, blocking robot, and navigation tests

-`main.cpp` does not define map, robot task, or UI details directly.
-It initializes the map and controllers, updates them each frame, and draws the map, blocking robots, main robot, and status overlay in order.
+`main.cpp` does not define map, robot task, blocking robot movement, or UI details directly.
+It initializes the map and controller wrappers, updates them each frame, and draws the map, blocking robots, main robot, and status overlay in order.